rdevzph25/SimpleLoginPHPMySQL/README.md

-# Simple Login using PHP and MySQL.
+# Simple Login System using PHP and MySQL.